GyL-MassiveDynamics/field-lab/frameworks/UFO/README.md

 ## Structural Role

-UFO establishes the minimal tensorial regime in which constitutive inseparability becomes formally expressible.
+UFO establishes the minimal regime under which configurations become definable.

+It does not begin from a field.

-It introduces:
+It begins from Overship.

-- A typed tensorial field
-- Rank as primary structural invariant
-- The distinction between generic and degenerate configurations
-- The natural symmetry group acting on the field
+Overship fixes the condition under which any structure may be formulated.

 ---

+## Regime Construction

+Within this condition, the Field emerges as a derived structure:

+𝓕 := { Φ | O(Φ) }

+Within this Field:

+- Configurations admit a tensorial representation
+- Rank emerges as a structural invariant
+- A distinction arises between:
+  - Degenerate configurations (rank = 1)
+  - Generic configurations (rank ≥ 2)
+- A natural symmetry group acts on the space

+---

+## Structural Consequence

+Irreducibility is not an exceptional condition.

+It defines the generic regime.

+Separability appears only as a limiting case.

+---

 ## Position in the Lab

-UFO does not function as an auxiliary description of an already given system.
+UFO does not describe an existing system.

-It fixes the minimal structural regime within which non-separable configurations become formally legible and invariantly classifiable.
+It fixes the regime in which systems become structurally legible.

-In this sense, UFO does not begin from process, but from structure: it determines the space in which subsequent transformations, coherences, and derived constructions may become mathematically meaningful without collapsing the identity of the regime itself.
+All subsequent constructions operate within this condition.

 ---